$59.23-$73.37 hourly / $10,265.89-$12,717.64 monthly / $123,190.68-$152,611.68 annual

-An Assistant Personnel Director assists the Personnel Director in the overall administration of the Personnel Commission and assumes responsibility for the director in the event of his/her absence or in the exercise of delegated responsibility and authority.
+An Assistant Personnel Director assists the Personnel Director in the overall administration of the Personnel Commission office and assumes responsibility for the Director in the event of his/her absence or in the exercise of delegated responsibility and authority.

 A Personnel Director is responsible for administering the classified personnel program in conformance with the Merit System Article of the Education Code under the direction of the Personnel Commission.

 General direction is received from the Personnel Director.
-General supervision is exercised over professional and clerical employees of the Personnel Commission office.
+General supervision is exercised over professional, technical, and clerical staff of the Personnel Commission office.

 Principles and techniques of recruitment, selection, classification, compensation, organizational analysis, and staffing